Ludovic Obraniak: Bordeaux

 On 12 January 2012, Obraniak signed a three-and-a-half-year contract with Ligue 1 outfit Bordeaux.
 In February, he scored two goals in a 5–4 away win against his former club Lille, including the winning goal in injury time.

 Werder Bremen

 In January 2014, Obraniak left France for the first time of his career and moved to German Bundesliga club Werder Bremen.
 He signed for two and a half years until summer 2016 and the transfer fee was believed to be €2 million.
-Prior to his decision for Werder, he consulted fellow Frenchman Johan Micoud who have had a great spell in Bremen in the 2000s.
+Prior to his decision for Werder, he consulted fellow Frenchman Johan Micoud who had a great spell in Bremen in the 2000s.
 However, his time in Bremen did not become a success.
 After his signing he was a regular for eight matches but then he apparently lost favor with head coach Robin Dutt.
 Following Dutt's sacking in October 2014 he raised vainly hopes of improving his situation, also being left out of the squad in almost official matches under new coach Viktor Skrypnyk.